-Simplicity of design.
-Most benefits of a cash register stem from the simplicity of design.
-Many cash registers have no networking capability.
-This means that they do not store customer data, and they cannot be hacked.
-The only record in these cases is created with printed receipts, and this makes data security much simpler and easier.
+- Simplicity of design: Most benefits of a cash register stem from the simplicity of design.
+Many cash registers do not have networking capability.
+This means that they do not store customer data, so they cannot be hacked.
+The only record in these cases is created with printed receipts, and this makes data security much easier.

-Longevity.
-Simplicity is also valuable in terms of longevity.
-Without a computer system, cash registers have far fewer parts.
-That limits the number of things that can go wrong, and it tends to improve the longevity of the device.
-Even when problems do occur, non-computerized cash registers are simpler to fix.
-This is particularly valuable for a business that has a low volume of in-person sales.
+- Longevity: Simplicity is also valuable in terms of longevity.
+Without a computer system, cash registers have fewer parts, which means fewer parts to break.
+Even when problems do occur, noncomputerized cash registers are simpler to fix.
+This is particularly valuable for your business if you have a low volume of in-person sales.

-- Value.
-The third major benefit of a cash register is value.
-Costs for any given cash register or POS system will vary, but there are certainly cases where a business will get more ROI out of a cash register than a POS system.
-This is generally true when the cash register is available at a lower price and the business doesn’t gain strong benefit from the POS features.
+- Value: The third major benefit of a cash register is value.
+Costs for any given cash register or POS system will vary, but there are cases where your organization will gain more ROI out of a cash register than a POS system.
+This is generally true when the cash register is available at a lower price, or your company won't benefit from the POS features.

-Traditional cash registers are much cheaper than most POS systems, so they may be useful for very small businesses working with a tight budget.
-Moss said that traditional cash registers are typically only beneficial to business owners who operate one small store with one register and have the time to manually check, monitor, and control things like stock levels.
+Traditional cash registers are much cheaper than most POS systems, so they will be useful if your small business has a tight budget.
+Moss said traditional cash registers are typically only advantageous if you oversee one small store with one register, and have the time to manually check, monitor and control things like stock levels.

-Additionally, he said, business owners who use a traditional register will also have to know every item's price or have a quick way to determine them.
-These users will need other ways to determine things like sales trends, popular items and fluctuations.
+Additionally, he said, if you use a traditional register, you will have to know every item's price or have a quick guide to determine them.
+Consequently, you will need other routes to determine data like sales trends, popular items and fluctuations.

-"As is self-evident, this means that a traditional register is very limited and will only be appropriate for a very narrow demographic of store owners, and aside from the purchase cost saving of a traditional register, they offer few to no advantages and many disadvantages," said Moss.
+"As is self-evident, this means that a traditional register is very limited and will only be appropriate for a very narrow demographic of store owners, and aside from the purchase cost saving of a traditional register, they offer few to no advantages and many disadvantages," Moss said.

 Dawsey also warns against using traditional cash registers for transactions in a predominantly cashless society, given the shift in fraudulent activity accountability to retailers and small businesses.
 Even in a business that mainly takes cash, he said, traditional cash registers create data silos, hindering integration with other critical business software.

-Conversely, a POS system can be beneficial for businesses of all sizes and will likely be more desirable for your business than a simple cash register.
-Although the best POS system for your business will depend on your specific needs and budget, several options are available.
+Conversely, a POS system can be beneficial for organizations of all sizes, and will likely be more desirable for your business than a simple cash register.
+The best POS system for your business will depend on your specific needs and budget.

-If you are working with a tight budget, you may consider starting out with a free POS system, and then switching to a robust paid version when your needs and budget permit it.
+If you are working with a tight budget, you may consider beginning with a free POS system, and then switching to a robust paid version when your needs and budget permit it.

 "Many small business owners are reluctant to invest in both the purchase cost of a POS system and also the time required to train management and operators in its usage," Moss said.
 "However, POS systems pay for themselves many times over in a reasonably short period of time when you view the big picture."

-Although a POS system may seem like a costly acquisition, it is a worthwhile investment for most businesses.
+Although a POS system may seem like a costly acquisition, it is a worthwhile investment.
 Assess your needs and weigh the pros and cons to determine if a traditional cash register or a POS system is best for your business.